twinfoundation/logging/README.md

-# GTSC Logging
+# TWIN Logging

-This mono-repository contains the packages to use with logging in GTSC applications.
+This mono-repository contains the packages to use with logging in TWIN applications.

 ## Packages